Market Deeping: History

+Today the river trade has all but gone and the navigation greatly diminished - its head now terminating at the derelict lock at Deeping St James, just upstream of the Packhorse Bridge.
+Although no longer navigable for commercial traffic, the river provides pleasant scenic walks.
+Access to the town from the south nowadays is via a later and wider road bridge with two lanes for traffic and pavements on either side.

 The £10 million 4 mi A15 and A16 bypass opened in July 1998, which incorporates a 2.5 mi stretch of single and dual carriageway.
 The A16 has now moved to the former A1073 from Crowland to Spalding, and the bypass became the A1175 in October 2011.

 Governance

 The town is part of the South Holland and The Deepings Parliamentary Constituency but is also part of South Kesteven District.
 It sends three district councillors to SKDC which is based in Grantham.
 It currently has one Conservative and two Independents although since 1983 it has mostly returned Liberals and Independents.
 The first Green Party candidate stood in 2007 and was runner-up.

 The town and some of the surrounding villages including West Deeping and Tallington form the new Deepings West and Rural division of Lincolnshire County Council which will elects one councillor (currently a Conservative since the May 2017 elections).

 The town elects 13 councillors to form Market Deeping Town Council which is based at Market Deeping Town Hall.